 I swear I cried buckets of tears every single day leading up to my diabetes class.
 The diagnosis didn’t make any sense.
 I was healthy!
 And I really, really didn’t want to poke myself in the finger four times a day to check my blood sugar.
 My grandparents were diabetic and I recall letting my grandmother (whom Dessa is named after) check my blood sugar once when I was a child.
 She reassured me that it didn’t hurt very much, but the prick did hurt quite a bit (at least it did from my perspective as a child).
 I kept envisioning that childhood experience and was completely dreading every diabetic moment that remained of my pregnancy.

 Ever the rule follower, I promptly followed the doctor’s advice and did what I was supposed to do.
-I obtained a glucose meter and all of the necessary testing supplies, then scheduled an appointment for the diabetes class.
+I obtained a glucose meter and all the necessary testing supplies, then scheduled an appointment for the diabetes class.
 I didn’t really know what to expect of the class, but I imagined that it was going to be filled with all types of people who had recently been diagnosed with diabetes and that I was going to be the only young pregnant women in a sea of people 30+ years older than myself with multiple health issues.

 Becoming Educated about My Condition